Lapeyus/GCP-SLZ/documentation/docs/seed.md

 - The `resource "google_service_account"` creates the service account.
 - IAM roles are managed through modules `"terraform_sa_organization_iam_bindings"` and `"terraform_sa_project_iam_bindings"`.
 - Workload Identity Federation and binding are handled with specific resources.
-- The Terraform state is managed through `module "tf_state"`.

-### Pros

-- Automation of Project and Service Account creation.
-- Easy management of IAM roles and permissions.
-- Workload Identity Federation integration.

-### Cons

-- Manual initialization required for the first run.
-- Specific configuration might be required based on the use case.

 ### Notes